-Master Amazon Business Analytics for AI
+Amazon Business Analytics for AI Workflows

 Table of Contents

-- Practical Analytics Workflows for AI Agents
+- Which Analytics Workflows Fit AI Agents?

 The problem is that native Amazon analytics are built more for report access than for cross-domain execution.
 Seller Central is useful for human review, but not for repeated machine reads across multiple domains.
 Ads interfaces show campaign outcomes, but they don't answer fulfillment questions.
 Operational data exists, but it often arrives in separate schemas and at different speeds.